laterpay/laterpay-wordpress-plugin/laterpay/README.txt

   The teaser is shown to the user before he has purchased a post.
   The plugin automatically generates teaser content by taking the first 120 words of every existing post.
   You can refine the teaser content on the ‘Add / Edit Post’ page.

 You have the choice between two presentation modes for your teaser content:

-  ** Teaser only: This mode shows only the teaser with an unobtrusive purchase link below.
+* Teaser only: This mode shows only the teaser with an unobtrusive purchase link below.
-  ** Teaser + overlay: This mode shows the teaser, an excerpt of the full content under a semi-transparent overlay
-     that briefly explains LaterPay's benefits.
+* Teaser + overlay: This mode shows the teaser, an excerpt of the full content under a semi-transparent overlay that briefly explains LaterPay's benefits.
 The plugin never loads the full content before a user has bought it.

+Furthermore, the plugin provides:

 * LaterPay invoice indicator: The plugin provides a code snippet you can insert into your theme that displays the user's current LaterPay invoice total and provides a direct link to his LaterPay user backend.
   You don't have to integrate this snippet, but we recommend it for transparency reasons.
-* Localization: The plugin is fully localized for English and German.
+* Full localization: The plugin is fully localized for English and German.

 = Security =
 File protection: The plugin secures files in paid posts against downloading them via a shared direct link.